abhinavp06/tpw/notes/note-001/note.md

 <br/><br/>
 Here's the Grok chat if anyone is interested: [roadmap]() & [note-001]().
 <br/><br/>
-A coincidence - I use a random number generator (range between 1-the current number of albums I have) to listen to songs while researching about anything and it generated the number 23 which was Obscured by Clouds in my library and the time and date also are 23.
+A coincidence - I sometimes use a random number generator (range between 1-the current number of albums I have) to listen to albums while researching about anything and it generated the number 23 which was Obscured by Clouds in my library and the time and date also are 23.
 Lol.
 <br/><br/>
 Here is myy initial prompt:
 <br/>